Unveiling Multiple Descents in Unsupervised Autoencoders: Additional Experiments

-\section{More Results For Domain Adaptation}
+\subsection{More Results for Domain Adaptation}

-This section presents the domain adaptation results for the linear subspace dataset.
-UMAP visualization of the different domains is illustrated in Figure \ref{fig:umap_linear_subspace} and results for different model sizes are reported in Figure \ref{fig:umap_linear_subspace_2}.
+This section presents the UMAP visualizations of the different domains for both the subspace model and single-cell RNA data in Figure \ref{fig:umap_source_target}.
+Results for different model sizes trained on the subspace model dataset are also reported in Figure \ref{fig:umap_linear_subspace_2}.

-Figure \ref{fig:umap_linear_subspace_2} illustrates the results based on a similar experiment conducted in Section \ref{subsec:real_world_domain_adaptation} for the case of linear subspace data.
+Figure \ref{fig:umap_linear_subspace_2} illustrates the results based on a similar experiment conducted in Section \ref{subsec:real_world_domain_adaptation} for the subspace data model.
 As expected, the interpolating models exhibit the poorest KNN-DAT outcomes.
 Over-parameterized models introduce a decrease in the test loss indicating an improved reconstruction of the target data.
 In this scenario, we noticed that smaller models perform better than over-parameterized models based on KNN-DAT results.
 We think that the small size of the hidden layer (4) and the high dimensionality of the dataset (50 features) result in significant information loss in these layers.
 This could lead to closely clustered vectors in the embedding space, ultimately causing low KNN-DAT results.
-However, the high training loss for a hidden layer of size 4 indicates insufficient capacity to represent the signal, as shown by the high values of test and train losses in Figure \ref{fig:umap_linear_subspace_2}.
+However, a hidden layer of size 4 indicates insufficient capacity to represent the signal, as shown by the high values of test and train losses in Figure \ref{fig:umap_linear_subspace_2}.